mintty/wsltty/README.md

 [mintty wiki, section Interaction with WSL](https://github.com/mintty/mintty/wiki/Tips#interaction-with-wsl-and-other-windows-programs) to patch OpenConsole into your Windows as conhost replacement.

+#### Troubleshooting display glitches ####

+The new conhost layer unfortunately still breaks display in certain cases.
-If for some reason, you should need to switch back to the wslbridge approach, this can be configured with setting `WSLbridge=2` in the config file.
+As a workaround, you may switch back to the wslbridge approach with the following setting in a config file (%APPDATA%/wsltty/config):
+`WSLbridge=2`.
 The wslbridge2 gateway is still deployed with wsltty for that matter.
 (If for a very old Windows 10 version you still need the original wslbridge gateway, set `WSLbridge=1` and deploy it manually.)